Online subscriber terms

 What you have

 A single right to use the service you have subscribed to.
-This allows you to use it for your own personal use.
+This allows you to use it for your own personal use (which may include using it in the course of your employment).
 Access rights are licensed to you (not sold) and access is permitted on a temporary basis.

 When does your subscription start?